llyx97/TempCompass/README.md

 ### Distribution of Task Instructions
 ![](./assets/dist_instruction.jpg)

-## Video Collection
-Enter `utils/` and run `python download_video.py` to download the raw videos, which will be saved to a folder named `videos/`.

-Run `python process_videos.py` to construct the conflicting videos, which will also be saved to `videos/`.

 ## Evaluation Results
 The following figures present results of [Video LLaVA](https://github.com/PKU-YuanGroup/Video-LLaVA), [VideoChat2](https://github.com/OpenGVLab/Ask-Anything/tree/main/video_chat2), [SPHINX-v2](https://github.com/Alpha-VLLM/LLaMA2-Accessory/tree/main/SPHINX) and the random baseline.
 Results of more Video LLMs and Image LLMs can be found in our [paper](https://arxiv.org/abs/2403.00476).